-Child Friendly Warwickshire is a programme which forms part of a wider £12 million change, partly funded by the Department for Education, in how Warwickshire County Council's Children and Families' services work.
+Child Friendly Warwickshire is a programme which forms part of wider change in how Warwickshire County Council's Children and Families' services work.

 This programme will enable us to meet our ambitions for children and young people.
 These include improving school attendance, reducing the number of young people not in education, training or employment and safely reducing the number of children in care.